 - are across one or more learning areas of the Victorian curriculum.

-The process for registering students differs for activities that occur during and out of school hours:
+The process for registering students differs for activities that occur during and out of school hours.
+It is generally expected that:

 Activities delivered during school hours

-Schools refer students to participate in activities.
-Parents and caregivers are responsible for registering students in these activities and liaise directly with the activity provider to organise attendance.
+Schools will nominate students to participate in activities.
+Parents and caregivers will directly register their children for participation.
+They will liaise directly with the activity provider to organise attendance and provide consent.

-Interested families and caregivers of high-ability students should talk to their schools about which activities are the best fit for them.
+Interested families and caregivers of high-ability students should talk to their schools (e.g. classroom teacher and/or high-ability practice leader) about which activities best suit their child's interests and abilities.

 Victorian High-Ability Program

-The Victorian High-Ability program provides up to 48,000 high-ability students in Years 5 to 8 at government schools the opportunity to participate in 10-week online extension and enrichment programs, in English and mathematics.
+The Victorian High-Ability program has provided up to 48,000 high-ability students in Years 5 to 8 at government schools the opportunity to participate in 10-week online enrichment programs, in English and mathematics up to the end of 2022.
+A further 57,000 places will be available for students between Term 1 2023 and Term 4 2025.

 high-ability toolkit is aimed at primary and secondary schools and teachers to support high-ability students in their classrooms.